Ghost in the Shell: SAC 2045: Production

-Kodansha and Production I.G announced on April 7, 2017 that Kenji Kamiyama and Shinji Aramaki would be co-directing a new Ghost in the Shell anime production.
+Kodansha and Production I.G announced on April 7, 2017, that Kenji Kamiyama and Shinji Aramaki would be co-directing a new Ghost in the Shell anime production.
 On December 7, 2018, it was reported by Netflix that they had acquired the worldwide streaming rights to the original net animation (ONA) anime series, titled Ghost in the Shell: SAC_2045, and that it would premiere on April 23, 2020.
 The series is in 3DCG and Sola Digital Arts collaborated with Production I.G on the project.
 Ilya Kuvshinov handled character designs.
 An English dub was not available until May 3 due to the COVID-19 pandemic causing production delays for its recording.
 It was stated that the series will have two seasons of 12 episodes each, with the second set released on May 23, 2022.

-In July 2021, it was announced that the first season would be adapted into a compilation film, subtitled "Sustainable War", which premiered on November 12, 2021.
+In July 2021, it was announced that the first season would be adapted into a theatrical compilation film, subtitled Sustainable War, which premiered on November 12, 2021.
 Netflix released the film worldwide on May 9, 2022.
+A theatrical compilation film of the second season, The Last Human, was announced in March 2023, and premiered on November 23, 2023.